PaddlePaddle/PaddleSeg/configs/pssl/README.md

 ## Training

 Our method improves the pre-training step of segmentation models.
 We provide the details of the pre-training here, but note that **the pre-training step can be skipped because we have provided the pre-trained models**.
-The donwload link for PSSL dataset will be provided upon request.
+The PSSL dataset can be obtained by sending an email to paddleseg@baidu.com via an **official email** (not use qq, gmail, etc.) including your institution/company information and the purpose on the dataset.

 Here we show the configuration files of two lightweight models, [STDC2](https://paddleseg.bj.bcebos.com/dygraph/pssl/stdc2_pssl_pretrained/model.pdparams) and [PPLite-Seg-B](https://paddleseg.bj.bcebos.com/dygraph/pssl/pp_liteseg_stdc2_pssl_pretrained/model.pdparams), where the download links are also provided.